fbpx

 4 Signs You’re Ready for Early Retirement

 Early retirement is the ultimate dream for many American workers.
 Making the dream a reality requires focus and disciplined saving.
 Unfortunately, many workers may not be able to achieve their dream of early retirement.
-According to an analysis of the Federal Reserve’s 2013 Survey of Consumer Finances, the average American couple has only $5,000 saved for retirement.1
+The average retirement income for married couples over 65 was $104,200 in 2022.1

 Some workers, however, may be in a strong enough financial position to leave their career early and start living life on their terms.
 Think you fall into that group?
 Below are four signs that you might be ready to retire.
 If these signs sound familiar to you, early retirement may be a viable option.